8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/20220401/content.md

 I saw a video the other day entitled: Why Buying the Stock Market Dip is Bad Advice.

 Given that I am currently buying the dip, so to speak, I decided to give a listen.
-The arguments seem to as follows:
+The arguments seem to be as follows:

 1. Blindly continuing to buy a stock because it’s cheaper is a bad idea.
 The price could be dropping because it was overvalued to begin with.
 Therefore, individual stock investors should reevaluate their holdings regularly.
 2. People haven’t defined for themselves what a dip is in terms of percentage and time horizons.
-3. All buying the dip is, is sitting on the sideline with cash trying to time when to actually deploy the money; therefore, it’s timing the market.
-Psychologically there’s a belief that the market will dip a little bit more instead of throwing in all the cash sitting on the sidelines.
+3. All buying the dip is, is sitting on the sideline with cash trying to time when to actually deploy the money; therefore, it’s timing the market, which is bad.
+Psychologically there’s a belief that the market will dip a little bit more, so, you keep waiting for the deeper dip instead of throwing in all the cash sitting on the sidelines.
 Therefore, dollar cost averaging is a better approach.

 I think this is an unfair assessment of the situation.